voerro/laravel-file-uploader/README.md

 - replacing an old/existing file with a new one
 - downsizing an image on upload
 - deleting a file from a storage
+- determining if a file is an image

 ## Installation